wingedrhino/DistroSetup/RaspberryPi/README.md

 You'd need to run this command EVERY SINGLE TIME your kernel updates and you need to build a fresh module for it.

+## Setting up an RTL8188FTV based USB WiFi Dongle

+If you are looking to buy an RTL8188-series WiFi Dongle, please spend the extra money and get something which works out of the box with Linux.

+But if you're stuck with one - these are super common unbranded dongles you can buy for as little as 2$ on Amazon.in, you need to install a binary blob of a driver that cannot - and will not ever - be shipped with the Linux kernel.

+Head over to https://github.com/kelebek333/rtl8188fu and follow the instructions.

+If you are on a Pi Zero (W(H)), look at the previous section to save yourself some headache.

 ## Using the Pi as a hotspot

 TODO: WIP